MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-microsoft-teams-app.md

 Select **Continue**, and then provide the next factor of authentication (as configured by your organization).

-* If MFA for Power BI is not configured for your account, you'll be prompted to go through the regular Power BI sign in process.
+* If MFA for Power BI isn't configured for your account, you'll be prompted to go through the regular Power BI sign in process.

 ## Pin the Power BI app to the Teams navigation pane